iobis/manual/common_formatissues.md

 It is good practice to place the verbatim event date/time description into the `verbatimEventDate` field.
 Any modifications you make during data formatting should be recorded in the `eventRemarks` field, and we recommend taking good notes in a personal reference file.

-This video provides a demonstration of how you can format dates to ISO 8601, including how to resolve difficulties you might run into (some which are also discussed below).
+This video `r fontawesome::fa(name="youtube", fill="red")` provides a demonstration of how you can format dates to ISO 8601, including how to resolve difficulties you might run into (some which are also discussed below).

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/0xIJWdIeTxo"